Neama Said

 Neama Said Fahmi Said (born 15 November 2002) is an Egyptian weightlifter.
 She won the gold medal in the women's 64 kg event at the 2021 World Weightlifting Championships held in Tashkent, Uzbekistan.
-In 2018, she won the silver medal in the girls' 58kg event at the Summer Youth Olympics held in Buenos Aires, Argentina.
+She represented Egypt at the 2024 Summer Olympics in Paris, France.

 Career

+In 2018, she won the silver medal in the girls' 58 kg event at the Summer Youth Olympics held in Buenos Aires, Argentina.

 In 2019, at the Youth World Weightlifting Championship held in Las Vegas, United States, she won the gold medal in the women's 59 kg event.
 At the 2019 African Weightlifting Championships in Cairo, Egypt, she won the silver medal in the women's 64 kg event.
 She also set new African youth records at this competition for the Snatch, Clean & Jerk and Total events.

 In that same year, she also represented Egypt at the 2019 African Games held in Rabat, Morocco and she won the bronze medal in the women's 64 kg event.
 She also won the silver medal in the Clean & Jerk event and the bronze medal in the Snatch event.

 She won the gold medal in her event at the 2022 Junior World Weightlifting Championships held in Heraklion, Greece.
 She won the gold medal in the women's 71 kg Snatch and Clean & Jerk events at the 2022 Mediterranean Games held in Oran, Algeria.

+In 2023, she finished in 4th place in the women's 71 kg event at the World Weightlifting Championships held in Riyadh, Saudi Arabia.
+In 2024, she competed in the women's 71 kg event at the 2024 Summer Olympics held in Paris, France.
+She lifted 222 kg in total and placed ninth.